A. Mortgages

 3.6 Rates?

-Landlords renting out real estate acquired before 30 April 2016 may choose to be subject to the simplified taxation method and calculate VAT payable at the lower levy rate of 5%.
+General taxpayer landlords renting out real estate acquired before 30 April 2016 may choose to be subject to the simplified taxation method and calculate VAT payable at the lower levy rate of 5%.
+Small-scale taxpayers may be taxed at 1.5% for leasing out residential properties.

 Taxes are usually the responsibility of the landlord, but it is possible that the cost of real estate tax is already included in the rent charged and is therefore shifted to the tenant.